‘Disaster’ feared if sick moved to California nursing homes

 LOS ANGELES (AP) — A California directive that could open the way for some patients sickened with COVID-19 to be sent from overburdened hospitals to nursing homes is being criticized by industry officials who fear vulnerable, elderly residents would be placed at risk.

-The California Association of Health Facilities, which represents most skilled nursing homes in the state, warned that many of the nursing homes lack sufficient gloves, masks and other protective supplies to limit spread of coronavirus infections.
+The California Association of Health Facilities, which represents most skilled nursing homes in the state, warned that many of the nursing homes lack sufficient gloves, masks and other protective supplies to limit the spread of coronavirus infections.
 Instead, the group is urging government officials to create separate facilities to care for COVID-19 patients who are well enough to be moved from hospitals.

 “Under California law, facilities are not required to admit any patient if they are unable to meet their needs, and right now we can’t meet patient needs,” the group said.